-So if thinking about the needles you get at the doctor or during a blood test freaks you out, have no fear.
+So if thinking about the needles you get at the doctor or during a blood test freaks you out, you need not fear.
 Getting tattooed isn’t like visiting the doctor.

 Most tattoos aren’t that painful

-For the more commonly tattooed areas like the outer upper arm, shoulder, forearm or back, the sensation will incline more towards an uncomfortable but bearable scratching feeling.
-And unless you’re planning on getting solid color or solid black on large portions of these placements, they’re quite bearable.
-Unpleasant, but bearable for the average person.
+For the more commonly tattooed areas like the outer upper arm, shoulder, forearm or back the sensation will incline more towards an uncomfortable but bearable scratching feeling.
+And unless you’re planning on getting solid color or solid black on large portions of these placements they’re quite bearable.
+They’re still unpleasant but they are bearable for the average person.

-In the more unpleasant and vastly more painful spots like the armpit, elbow ditch, inner biceps, inner thighs and backs of the knees the skin is thinner and the nerves and blood vessels much closer to the surface.
-So you can expect the sensation to move more toward the hot razor-blade and cutting end of the tattoo pain spectrum.
+In the more unpleasant and vastly more painful spots like the armpit, elbow ditch, inner biceps, inner thighs and backs of the knees the skin is thinner and the nerves and blood vessels are much closer to the surface of the skin.
+So you can expect the sensation to move more toward the red hot razor-blade and cutting end of the tattoo pain spectrum.

 You shouldn’t worry about what a tattoo will feel like

-This might sound like cliche advice from someone with a lot of tattoos, but you shouldn’t worry about the process and the potential for pain.
-And no, that’s also not the advice of a masochist telling you to embrace the pain.
+This might sound like cliche advice from someone with a lot of tattoos but you shouldn’t worry about the process and the potential for pain.
+And no that’s not the advice of a masochist telling you to embrace the pain.

-How long you can block out the feeling from the tattoo gun and the pain of the needles will depend a lot on how quickly you wear down when under stress.
-If you’re properly rested, hydrated and have had a hearty meal before your tattoo session, 3-4 hours is quite achievable for the average person.
+How long you can block out the feeling from the tattoo gun and the pain of the needles will depend on how quickly you wear down when under stress.
+If you’re properly rested, hydrated and have had a hearty meal before your tattoo session then 3-4 hours is quite achievable for the average person.

 Pushing through the 6 hour barrier is much harder.
-And the sensation will compound over the course of the session.
+And the tattoo sensation will compound over the course of the tattoo session.